stefphd/SBBHost/README.md

 * Help me to find issues
 * 2+2=5

 \todo Change makefile to make it compatible with Mingw-w64.
 Copying dlls when building.
+TODO is to add -mwindows in cflags and change TARGETDIR if OS=WINDOWS.

 \todo add more gestures to move and zoom in plots: e.g. press roll to move, and roll to zoom
 \todo drag and drop in Windows